1stage/Aquarius-MX/src/rom/v2-0/readme.md

 > Show the current path

 ---
+## CD$
+Get Current Directory
+### FORMAT:
+ - CD$
+   - Action: Returns the current directory as displayed by the CD command with no arguments
+### EXAMPLE:
+` PRINT CD$ `

+---
 ## CLEAR
 Clear Variables and/or Error Code
 ### FORMAT:
   - CLEAR [ < number >, [ < address > ] ]
     - Action: Clears all variables and arrays, last arror number and line.
       - If <number> is specified allocates string space.
         - BASIC starts with 1024 bytes of string space allocated.
       - If <address> is specified, sets top of BASIC memory.
         - If 0, set to start of system variables minus one
         - FC Error if less than end of BASIC program plus 40 bytes
         - FC Error if greater than or equal to start of system variables
   - CLEAR ERR
     - Action: Clears last error number and line.
       - Leaves variables and arrays intact.
 ### EXAMPLES:
 ` CLEAR 2000 `
 > Reserves 2000 bytes of space for strings.